-Businesses today are looking to text messaging as a more effective way to communicate with their users and customers.
-A recent survey found that more than 90% of consumers want local businesses to offer voice and text options for communication.
+Text messaging is a fast and convenient method of keeping in touch.
+Businesses of every size leverage messaging using an SMS API to communicate with customers and users effectively.
+A survey in Forbes found that more than 90% of consumers want local businesses to offer voice and text options for communication.
 Nearly 75% of those surveyed said they find supporting businesses that use text messaging easier.

-Is your company or client looking to communicate more efficiently with users?
+Omnichannel communication, including voice, email, chat, and messaging options, is steadily becoming the standard for businesses, providing users with convenient and personalized assistance.
 As a developer, you can implement a software solution to receive and send SMS via an API.
-An API allows you to implement SMS and MMS capabilities into your client’s software to deliver simple and convenient communication for users.
+An API allows you to seamlessly implement critical SMS and MMS applications to deliver simple and convenient communication for users.

 Text messaging is cost-effective and reliable, whether the user is sending a text message to the business or the business is promoting a product or service through an SMS campaign.
-Here we’ll discuss implementing an SMS API, the benefits to you and your client or company, and how an SMS API offers value to any business.
+Messaging APIs offer configurable and flexible options to create the right application for any business and deliver customer service-enhancing benefits.

 Why Implement an SMS API to Send and Receive Text Messages Rather Than Build the Software From Scratch?

-Implementing an SMS API from a communications platform allows you to integrate the API and configure microservices in a few lines of code.
+Implementing a messaging API from a communications platform allows you to integrate the API and configure microservices in a few lines of code.
 Your client or company’s software, apps, or client relationship management (CRM) software can have a ready-to-use SMS service in minutes.

 Many platforms use APIs written in the representational state transfer (REST) architecture to provide compatibility with most modern programming languages and common HTTP operations.
 REST APIs use popular data formats like JSON and XML and require little bandwidth.